Skip navigation links

 Note that this keyword should not be used as the sole method for determining convergence.
 Convergence should be monitored throughout a run by tracking residuals, integrated forces, moments, and mass flow, and/or flow variables at particular locations.
 See the Convergence Monitoring section for more detail.

-The options available for structured grids are:
+The options available are:

 LEVEL Check for maximum residual less than val.